Buffett bets on emerging markets with Lubrizol buy

 "Our elephant gun has been reloaded, and my trigger finger is itchy," the 80-year-old investor wrote in his annual letter.

-With Lubrizol, Buffett is paying a premium for a company whose value had more than quadrupled since the beginning of 2009.
+For his Lubrizol purchase, Buffett is paying a premium for a company whose value had more than quadrupled since the beginning of 2009.

 Still, Thomas Russo, who helps invest more than $3 billion at Gardner Russo & Gardner, said he wasn't concerned about the sticker price for the deal.

 "It's certainly a full price -- especially if you think back what the opportunity could have been had they bought at the bottom of 2008 or 2009's market sell-off," said Russo, whose firm has invested some 11 percent of its holdings in Berkshire shares.
 "But it's all about the forward-looking returns, and I suspect that the rest of the world's demand for the products will grow."